rross/temporal-spring-boot-console-hello/README.md

-# Temporal Spring Boot Hello
+# Temporal Spring Boot Console Hello
 The purpose of this example is to demonstrate how to run a simple workflow using the [Temporal Spring Boot Autoconfigure](https://github.com/temporalio/sdk-java/tree/master/temporal-spring-boot-autoconfigure-alpha) using a Spring Boot Console application.
 This is a simple way to get started.
 One drawback is that you cannot